Das00130/Generating-Metadata-and-Preprocessing/README.md

 1. Read from the config file the instructions (file to open, columns to pre-process...)
 2. Extract the data from a file: can be a .csv, a .txt or a .json
 3. Find the number of rows and fields
-3. Use regex to determine if the column is numeric or not, determine the min/max (if numeric) and the unique values (if string)
+3. Use regex to determine the data type: determine the min/max (if numeric) and the unique values (if string)
 4. Generate a file with the meta-data information

 ### Pre-process data: